mkv25-games/LD30/design/tasklist.md

 Improvements based on Player feedback
 -------------------------------------
++ Animate discarded card moving to the discard pile

 In progress
 -------------------
-+ Switch discard and cancel buttons over
-+ Standardise discard icon with interface

 Improvements